 The Culinary Education in Montana

-In Montana, the wildlife may outnumber people, but there are still plenty of hungry residents here who enjoy going out for great food with friends.
 Added to this are the thousands of tourists who come to enjoy Glacier and Yellowstone National Parks, as well as Montana’s countless other seasonal recreational activities.
-Montana receives visitors from all over the world, so it’s only natural that its restaurants serve a variety of cuisines to suit all palates.

-The One Place to Go
+Places to Go

 Aspiring caterers and restaurateurs may need to look a little bit harder for a school in Montana than in other states.
-There is just one accredited traditional-campus culinary school in the whole state of Montana.
+There are just two accredited traditional-campus culinary school in the whole state of Montana.
 Fortunately for Montanans who hope for a career in the hospitality and food industry, there are online programs too.
 You may even be able to get personal cooking lessons from one of the many friendly neighborhood chefs who work in all corners of the state.

 Formal, on-campus culinary training is available at the University of Montana College of Technology.
 The program at the University of Montana is accredited by the American Culinary Federation (ACF), and has both certificate and degree opportunities.
 The Culinary Arts Certificate program has a two-semester curriculum that focuses on culinary training essentials such as baking, patisserie, meat preparation, etc. The Associates of Applied Science (AAS) degree in Hospitality Management is a four-semester program that incorporates the certificate program and additional business, economics, and marketing classes.
 Upon graduation, students will be qualified to become certified by the ACF.